 There are a few additional grape varieties in our vineyard, including:

 - Swenson Red (great strawberry flavor; Elmer Swenson’s best grape).

-- As of 2019, I have 4 exciting varieties imported from a friend’s vineyard in Canada (lots of permits and red tape to go through, for that).
-They were bred by Valentin Blattner in Switzerland: Epicure (a white winegrape for cool climates), and VB48.05.83 (includes Cabernet Sauvignon as a parent, and wine from this grape smells and tastes like a really good Bordeaux blend!).
-I expect the red one to be a real breakthrough in modern red winegrapes for the “wet side” of the Pacific Northwest, though it has low yield.
-The two others under trial are Amiel and Labelle .
+- As of 2019, I have a few varieties imported from a friend’s vineyard in Canada (lots of permits and red tape to go through, for that).
+They were bred by Valentin Blattner in Switzerland: Epicure (a white winegrape for cool climates) is a good grape, though nowhere near the vine health or yield of Cayuga, and VB48.05.83 (includes Cabernet Sauvignon as a parent, and wine from this grape smells and tastes like a really good Bordeaux blend!), which has such low vigor that I may have to (sadly) give up on it.
+I tried, then rejected Amiel (white winegrape; low vigor; disease issues; unimpressive fruit), and I very much like Labelle (red winegrape; blueberry flavors; decent yields), and am expanding my plantings of that.
 I’m a U.S.-licensed distributor of the VB grapes.